Connectivity in the space of framed hyperbolic 3-manifolds: Paths

-Observe that the interior of $M'$ is homeomorphic to the framed hyperbolic $3$-manifold $M_\infty$, which Example \hyperlink{Ex-NonTame}{B.3} and Lemma \ref{pathcomp} tell us is in the same path component of $\mathcal{H}_\infty$ as $(\mathbb{H}^3,\mathcal{O})$.
-The construction of $M'$ is completely analogous to the construction of a $(G,N)$-glued hyperbolic $3$-manifold, where $G$ is the bi-infinite path graph: the only difference is that $N'$ has boundary components with Euler characteristic $0$ ($\tau$ also does not induce an involution of $\partial N'$ which is non-trivial on the torus boundary components, but the result of gluing with such an involution would have essential tori).
-Hence, we see that the topological constraint that all boundary components of $N$ have negative Euler characteristic is necessary for Theorem \ref{Thm-GGluePathComp}.
+The construction of $M'$ is very similar to the construction of a $(G,N)$-glued hyperbolic $3$-manifold, where $G$ is the bi-infinite path graph.
+The primary differences are that $N'$ is not acylindrical and has torus boundary components.
+Indeed, $N'$ contains multiple essential annuli, each with one boundary components on a boundary torus and the other boundary component on $S'_{\pm}$, homotopic to the corresponding curve of $C_0$.
+The key step in the construction of the paths in Examples \hyperlink{Ex-CuspRank}{B.2} and \hyperlink{Ex-NonTame}{B.3} where new parabolic isometries are brought in from infinity is exactly where these annuli and tori are are arising.

 We will need some preliminary results before we can prove Theorem \ref{Thm-GGluePathComp}.
 The first is a strong rigidity result for symmetric $(G,N)$-glued hyperbolic $3$-manifolds, which also tells us that the topological symmetry of a symmetric $(G,N)$-glued hyperbolic $3$-manifold descends to symmetry of the hyperbolic metric.
+This result may be well known to experts, and is similar to the main theorem of \cite{BrockMinskyNamaziSouto}, which uses techniques different from those here to address gluings of hyperbolizable manifolds containing essential cylinders and compressing disks.
 This is a version of a result to appear in a forthcoming paper of Cremaschi and Yarmola \cite{CREMYAR}, and the author thanks them for allowing it to appear here.

-\begin{prop} For any Kleinian group $\Gamma$ such that $M=\mathbb{H}^3/\Gamma$ is a symmetric $(G,N)$-glued hyperbolic $3$-manifold, $AH(\Gamma)$ consists of two points.
-Further, there is an injective homomorphism $\text{Aut(G)}\hookrightarrow\text{Isom}^+(M)$ so that $M/\text{Aut(G)}=N/\tau$. \end{prop}
+\begin{prop} For any Kleinian group $\Gamma$ such that $M=\mathbb{H}^3/\Gamma$ is a symmetric $(G,N)$-glued hyperbolic $3$-manifold, $\AH(\Gamma)$ consists of two points.
+Further, there is an injective homomorphism $\mathrm{Aut(G)}\hookrightarrow\mathrm{Isom}^+(M)$ so that $M/\mathrm{Aut(G)}=N/\tau$. \end{prop}

 \begin{proof} Fix $p\in M$ and consider $\rho\in D(\Gamma)$.
 Since any hyperbolic manifold is a $K(\pi,1)$ space, there exists a homotopy equivalence $h:\mathbb{H}^3/\Gamma\rightarrow\mathbb{H}^3/\rho(\Gamma)$ such that $\Psi_\rho\circ h_*=\rho\circ \Psi$, where $\Psi$ (resp. $\Psi_\rho$) is the holonomy representation of $\pi_1(M)$ (resp. $\pi_1(\mathbb{H}^3/\rho(\Gamma))$) determined by $\Gamma$ and a $\Gamma$-lift of $p$ (resp. $\rho(\Gamma)$ and an appropriate $\rho_n(\Gamma)$-lift of $h(p)$).
 A result of Souto and Stover \cite[Lemma 3.3]{SOUSTO} implies that $h$ must be homotopic to a homeomorphism, so we may assume that $h$ itself is a homeomorphism.
 We may also assume without loss of generality that $h$ is orientation preserving: otherwise, replace $\rho$ with $\rho'\in D(\Gamma)$ where $\rho'$ is a representation so that $\mathbb{H}^3/\rho'(\Gamma)$ is isometric to $\mathbb{H}^3/\rho(\Gamma)$ by an orientation reversing isometry.